 “It’s easy now for this to feel like the beginning of the end, but soon we will realize that it’s only just the end of the beginning.”

-Thursday was a night that had been circled on everyone’s calendars for a while – the night of the MSBA Commencement Celebration.
-For weeks, we’d all been hyping commencement up to be one of the greatest nights of the summer, and it was hard to believe that it had finally arrived.
-My emotions were definitely running high by the time I walked into the ceremony; it’s hard to put the significance of this night down into words, but I think it might help to start with a definition:
+Thursday was a night that had been circled on everyone’s calendars for a while: the MSBA Commencement Celebration.
+For weeks, we’d all been hyping Commencement up to be one of the greatest nights of the summer, and it was hard to believe it had finally arrived.
+My emotions were definitely running high by the time I walked into the Ceremony; while it’s hard to put the significance of this night down into words, I think it might help to start with a definition:

 - A ceremony in which degrees or diplomas are conferred on graduating students.

-The peak of the ceremony came with the presenting of the diplomas.
-The members of the class were called up on stage one-by-one as Lorne read a list of spot-on superlatives – mostly inside jokes from the summer that had us all in stitches.
-This was all followed up with a video slideshow that really tugged at the heartstrings.
+The peak of the Ceremony came with the presenting of our diplomas.
+The members of the class were called up on stage one-by-one as Lorne read a list of spot-on superlatives (mostly inside jokes from the summer that had us all in stitches) before presenting a video slideshow that really tugged at the heartstrings.
 I stood there and watched as the summer replayed right in front of my eyes, and I couldn’t help but be sad that it was all coming to an end.
-I was overcome with the thought that this commencement ceremony was essentially the beginning of the end – only one Friday Field Trip left, and then it would all be over.
+I was overcome with the thought that this Commencement Ceremony was essentially the beginning of the end – only one Office Field Trip left, and then it would all be over.

-At this point it’s important to note that “commencement” has a second definition:
+However, at this point it’s probably important to note that “commencement” has a second definition: